netarchivesuite/solrwayback/README.md

 If using a Solr search based web archive such as Shine (https://github.com/netarchivesuite/shine) or Blacklight (https://github.com/projectblacklight/blacklight) you only need to change to property pointing from the wayback server to the SolrWayback server.

-The SolrWayback web application comes with a simple front-end for testing Solr-search and image search.